-Holland’s Jewelry, certainly the oldest jewelry company in West Texas, may also be the oldest continuously operating retail establishment in the region.
-Ownership by the Holland family began in 1918 when Chase Holland, Sr. purchased a jewelry store at 113 South Chadbourne in San Angelo, Texas, from Mr. C. C. McBurnett and renamed the business “Holland’s Jewelry.”
+Holland’s Fine Jewelry has been a prominent contributor in the West Texas community for over 100 years.
+The family owned business began its story in 1918 when Chase Holland, Sr. purchased a jewelry store from Mr. C. C. McBurnett and renamed the business “Holland’s Jewelry.”
 Prior owners can, however, be traced to 1891.
-In addition to traditional jewelry and watches of the period, Holland Jewelry was widely recognized for its extensive inventory of fine silver, china, and crystal.
+In addition to traditional jewelry and watches of the period, Holland’s Jewelry was widely recognized for its extensive inventory of fine silver, china, and crystal.

-In 1936, with the country emerging from the difficult years of the Depression, Mr. Holland designed a miniature sterling silver spur tie clasp as a symbol of recognition, given to someone who had “earned his spurs.”
-Two of these first “spurs clips” were presented to President Franklin Roosevelt and Vice-President John Nance Garner.
+The Holland’s Spur Clip was created and patented in 1936.
+With the country emerging from the difficult years of the Depression, Mr. Holland designed a miniature sterling silver spur tie clasp as a symbol of recognition, given to someone who had “earned their spurs.”
+Two of these first “Spurs Clips” were presented to President Franklin Roosevelt and Vice-President John Nance Garner.
 Over the years, many other celebrities, politicians, and dignitaries have been presented spur jewelry as gifts of both accomplishment and gratitude.
 The spur clip marked the genesis of Holland’s Jewelry’s debut into the world of jewelry manufacturing, specializing in hand-crafted buckles, spur jewelry items, and a variety of other hand-made, hand-engraved specialty pieces, many of which are still in production.